All Products

 No

-The next state after the current state is complete.
-If the value of the End field is true, you do not need to configure this field.
+The next state that is executed after the current state is complete.
+If the value of the End field is true, leave this field empty.

 my-next-state